-Broccoli and Cabbage are cool weather crops.
+Cabbage is a cool weather crop.
 Seedlings actually need to be planted in your garden about 4 weeks before your last frost date in Spring, and 4-6 weeks before your first Fall frost.
 (Don’t worry, the frost won’t kill these plants.)

-Both broccoli and cabbage can be direct sowed, meaning you can put the seeds straight into the ground instead of starting the seeds indoors and then transplanting them.
+Before you ask, yes, cabbage can be direct sowed, meaning you can put the seeds straight into the ground instead of starting them indoors and then transplanting them.

 Direct sowing is definitely lower maintenance.
 But I’m impatient.
 And I like to see immediate results when I put something into my garden beds.
 So I start them early.

-Starting cabbage and broccoli from seed is super easy.
+Starting cabbage from seed is super easy.
 Here’s how I do it…

 First, get your hands on some containers to start seeds in.
 I’ve used yogurt cups with great success.
 I happened to have these trays this time around, so that’s what I’m working with: